kangpx/onlineTiny2023/README.md

 1. PC transmits a triplet $(x(\tau)$, $y(\tau)$, $\text{flag}(\tau))$ to MCU through UART, where $x(\tau)$ is the input data, $y(\tau)$ is the input label, $\text{flag}(\tau)$ is the trigger signal for online training and $\tau$ is the current time stamp;
 2. X-CUBE-AI's inference engine performs the inference, during which the input to the last fully connected layer (classifier) is retrieved by a registered callback of platform observer and dumped into the dense input buffer, while the inference output (i.e., the output of the softmax layer) is dumped into the output buffer;
 3. If online training is triggered ($\text{flag}(\tau)$==1) in this round, the implemented online training engine traverses the weights/biases of the classifier, for each weight/bias:
- - the gradient is calculated based on $y_t$ and the corresponding values in the dense input buffer and output buffer;
+ - the gradient is calculated based on $y(\tau)$ and the corresponding values in the dense input buffer and output buffer;
  $$g_w(\tau,s,t)\leftarrow\frac{\partial L}{\partial w(\tau, s, t)}=x(\tau,t)\left(\text{softmax}(\tau, s)-\mathbb{I}(y(\tau)=s)\right)$$
  $$g_b(\tau,s)\leftarrow\frac{\partial L}{\partial b(\tau, s)}=\text{softmax}(\tau, s)-\mathbb{I}(y(\tau)=s)$$
  - the gradient is used to update the corresponding element in the weight increments buffer, which stores the momentum-based exponential moving average of the gradients;